cianru/rustore-publish-gradle-plugin/README.md

 - :white_check_mark: Support of Gradle Portal and Gradle DSL
 - :white_check_mark: Support of Gradle 8.+
 - :white_check_mark: Support of Configuration Cache
+- :white_check_mark: Support of AppBundle

 The following features are missing:

 - :children_crossing: Change App Store Information: description, app icon, screenshots and etc.
 - :children_crossing: Publish the build on a part of users (Release Phases)
-- :children_crossing: Support of AppBundle

 The following features are not available on Rustore API side yet: